-- filing of regulatory applications for marketing approval in the U.S., Europe or Japan, including investigational new drug applications and new drug applications; and - marketing approval in a major market, such as the U.S., Europe or Japan.
+- filing of regulatory applications for marketing approval in the U.S., Europe or Japan, including investigational new drug applications; and - marketing approval in a major market, such as the U.S., Europe or Japan.

 Commercialization milestone payments may include payments triggered by annual product sales that achieve pre-specified thresholds.